0xcatalysis/docs/docs/catalysis-core/network/02-quickstart.md

 **Required Parameters:**

 - `--name`: Human-readable name for your network
-- `--metadata`: URL to metadata JSON describing your AVS
+- `--metadata`: URL to metadata JSON describing your SSN
 - `--rpc-url`: Ethereum RPC endpoint for contract deployment
 - `--private-key-name`: Name of key for transaction signing
 - `--output-file`: Path to save network configuration (contains contract addresses)